 Flea Market Finish LineIndie Movie Poster

-For the concept, Irina Paba began with a fragmented collection of seemingly random knickknacks and personal objects as displayed on a flea market table, as a starting point for the distinctive identity of the poster.
-She used her background in fine arts to develop a visual portrayal of the main character’s state of mind.
+As a starting point for the distinctive identity of the poster, Irina Paba began with a fragmented collection of seemingly random knickknacks and personal objects as displayed on a flea market table.
+For the concept, she used her background in fine arts to develop a visual portrayal of the main character’s state of mind.
 “The poster provided a wonderful opportunity to play around and combine elements of photography, collage, found objects and digital art.
-Cata is a mother, wife, and main breadwinner who, at home tries to maintain her family life with a sense of order as she deals with an aloof husband and lovesick teenage daughter.
+Cata is the mother, wife and main breadwinner, who at home tries to maintain her family life with a sense of order as she deals with an aloof husband and lovesick teenage daughter.
 This directly correlates with her responsibilities at work in the flea market where she has to do the same thing with the products she sells.
-I saw it as a metaphor for what women try to do daily, keep it together under pressure and make order out of chaos, sometimes with success, sometimes with failure, but always with heart.”
+I saw it as a metaphor for what women try to do daily, to keep it together under pressure and make order out of chaos, sometimes with success, sometimes with failure, but always with heart.”

-The movie poster’s purpose is to give viewers a compelling reason to want to see a film.
-The intent is to build an expectation and desire in the audience, which the filmmaker hopes their film will fulfill.
-The creative goal is to find the best way to communicate to the audience why everyone should see the film while adhering to the filmmaker’s vision.
+The movie poster’s purpose is to give viewers a compelling reason to want to see the film.
+The intent is to build an expectation and desire in the audience that the filmmaker hopes their film will fulfill.
+The creative goal is to find the best way to communicate to the audience why everyone should see the film, while adhering to the filmmaker’s vision.
 We hope that the poster does that.